 - 3 eggs organic or freerange

-- 100 g Parmesan cheese organic, grated
+- 100 g Parmesan cheese finely grated

-- 50 g butter organic, preferably unsalted
+- 50 g butter unsalted

 - 200 g smoked salmon cut into strips